• Skip to primary navigation

 Jump to Recipe Print Recipe

-A close up view of cauliflower steaks on a plate.
+A close up view of roasted cauliflower steaks topped with sauce on a plate.

 If you love cauliflower and are looking for an impressive way to serve it as the main course, this is the way to do it!
-Sliced into "steaks", coated with spicy harissa, and roasted until tender with the most delicious crispy edges, and then topped with a cooling cucumber mint yogurt sauce.
+Sliced into "steaks" and coated with spicy harissa, roasted until tender with the most delicious crispy edges, and then topped with cooling cucumber and mint yogurt.
 It's incredibly flavorful and delicious!
 The best part is that it's quite easy to make and it's ready to eat in just 30 minutes!

 Ingredients & Substitutions

-These roasted cauliflower steaks are made with a combination of fresh vegetables and pantry ingredients.
-The most exotic item on the list is harissa, but you can easily buy it from most grocery stores (I got it at Whole Foods) or online.
+This vegan cauliflower steak recipe is made with a combination of fresh vegetables and pantry ingredients.
+The most unique item on the list is harissa, but you can easily buy it from most grocery stores or online.
 Let's go over the most important ingredients and substitutions if you need them.

-• Cauliflower: The star of the meal, this hearty vegetable is thick and "meaty" and super flavorful when coated with harissa.
+• Cauliflower - The star of the meal, this hearty vegetable is the perfect meat replacement.
 If you don't want to use cauliflower, you could substitute green cabbage to make the steaks.
-The texture will be different but still tasty.
+The texture will be different but still very tasty.

-• Fresh Mint: Mint works so well with cucumber, green onions, and coconut yogurt in this sauce.
-Fresh herbs are definitely preferred over dried herbs.
+• Fresh Mint - Mint works so well with cucumber, green onions, and coconut yogurt.
 You could use fresh basil instead of mint if necessary.

-• Lime: Lime juice adds the perfect tangy flavor, but you could also use lemon juice to brighten the flavor.
+• Lime - Lime juice adds the perfect tangy flavor, but you could also use lemon juice.

-All of the ingredients needed to make the recipe laid out on a gray background.
+All of the ingredients needed to make the recipe layed out on a gray background.

 First, pick out a large head of cauliflower, the bigger the better!
 If the head is too small, it will be more difficult to keep the slices intact.
 Wash the cauliflower and then follow the next steps.